Falcon2749/login-system/README.md

-# Login system.
+# Form-based login system.
 Spring Security
 Login system with email veryfication and some other basic db functionality

 - **The project uses [MailDev](https://github.com/maildev/maildev)(requires [Node.js](https://nodejs.org/en/)).** Go to the links for setting up.